-- 2023 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.
+- 2024 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude
+Exclude:

-- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - · Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
-Exclude students who transferred into your institution.
+- Students who transferred in.

+- Money borrowed at other institutions.

+- Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+H4.
+Provide the number of studen its in the 2024 unde ergraduate class who start ted at t your insti tutior n as firsttime students and re ceived a b achel or's deg gree l betwe en Ju uly 1, 2023 and June e 30, 2 2024.
+Exclu de sti udents who trans ferrec into your institution ١.